img 3117

 JRC NRD-525

 Soldered-in CR-2032… Note the tantalum capacitors.
 Contrary to what you’ll often read, tantalums are used for their excellent high-frequency performance and high C:V ratio.
+They are specifically chosen for use in equipment like this because they are better than other electrolytic types.
 The quality of these cards is next level for what is consumer radio gear.

 JRC NRD-525

 Much easier to replace this new, removable CR-2032!
-Note the grounding strip on both edges of every card, this contacts the metal frame/chassis of the radio via metal wipers.
+Note the grounding strip on both edges of every card.
+These strips contact the frame/chassis of the radio via metal wipers.
 Again, extraordinary attention to detail.
-Date codes on ICs show that this radio was built sometime after mid-1987, probably 1988 or 89.
+Date codes on ICs show that this radio was built sometime after mid-1987, probably 1988 or 1989.

-I also performed a mini-alignment and calibration, refreshing up various critical voltages and the master crystal reference frequency of the 12.8MHz temperature-controlled quartz oscillator.
+I also performed a mini-alignment and calibration, refreshing various critical voltages and the reference frequency of the 12.8MHz temperature-controlled quartz oscillator.

 JRC NRD-525